Episerver, now rebranded as Optimizely

 If you have done any research into the Content Delivery API, you might have come across the Music Festival App built in VueJS.

-Some notable features about this application are that it's a single page application (SPA), but it also allows for on page editing.
+Some notable features about this application are that it's a single-page application (SPA), but it also allows for on-page editing.

 A client came to us describing a project for multiple portal applications that were being built by a separate part of the organization than the part that maintains their main site.
-This part of the organization had its own development team, and had requirements to build their portals as Angular applications hosted in Amazon AWS.
-They also wanted to leverage a headless CMS for editing content, but hadn't decide on which yet.
+This part of the organization had its own development team and had requirements to build their portals as Angular applications hosted in Amazon AWS.
+They also wanted to leverage a headless CMS for editing content but hadn't decided on which yet.
 While the portals would be built and maintained by separate parts of the organization, some of the content editors for both the main site and the portal applications would be the same.

 CMS Content Structure

 We also created custom page types that would be used for the Angular applications.
-Custom page types not only made for easier querying for the other developers, since all the queries could just include a parameter that specified the page type, but it also assisted in on page editing.
+Custom page types not only made for easier querying for the other developers, since all the queries could just include a parameter that specified the page type, but it also assisted in on-page editing.

 While almost every aspect of the organization was separate, one thing they did share was source control.
 They belonged to the same organization in Github.
-To incorporate the angular apps into our Episerver code base, we created git submodules.
+To incorporate the angular apps into our Optimizely code base, we created git submodules.

 As part of that build process, we added a step to get the latest from the submodule that contains the Angular app, and build it.